Calibration-independent consistency test of BAO and SNIa data: update: Consistency test of uncalibrated BAO and SNIa distances

 Using these GP predicted smooth functions, we compute $F_{\rm AP}(z)$ both from DESI DR2 and SNIa.
 We plot the ratios of reconstructed $F_{\rm AP}(z)$ from SNIa to the reconstructed $F_{\rm AP}(z)$ from DESI DR2 in the left panel of \autoref{fig:FAP}.
 We find that all these error regions overlap well within $\sim\!
 1\sigma$.

 In order to properly quantify the consistency, we use a tension parameter in units of 1$\sigma$ confidence intervals \citep{Dinda:2025hiu}:

 This tension parameter is shown in the right panel of \autoref{fig:FAP}.
 The maximum tension is $\sim\!
 1.3\sigma$ around $z\sim0.5$ for Pantheon+.
 This means that the uncalibrated distances are consistent within $\sim\!1\sigma$ across DESI DR2 BAO and the three SNIa data sets.
+This result is independent of any systematics that arise solely from the $M_B$ calibration of SNIa data \citep{Dhawan:2024gqy}.